wustlcse/FAQ/docs/index.md

 <sub><a href="https://github.com//wustlcse/FAQ/discussions/88">Discussions View</a></sub>

  The answer here depends on the courses in computer science you wish to take and the other majors or minors you are completing at the university.
+You also may want to consider CSE courses you are interested in taking in the future.
+You may want to look at their prerequisites to see if there are any specific prob/stats requirements.

- ESE 326 is our school's course in probability and statistics.
-It's a great course and you are welcome to use that to satisfy our requirement.
+[ESE 328](https://courses.wustl.edu/CourseInfo.aspx?sch=E&dept=E60&crs=328) is our school's course in probability and statistics.
+ It satisfies the requirements of the majority of our degrees, however Data Science degrees require [MA 3211](https://courses.wustl.edu/CourseInfo.aspx?sch=L&dept=L24&crs=3211) and [MA 43211](https://courses.wustl.edu/CourseInfo.aspx?sch=L&dept=L24&crs=4211).

- But if you are a major or minor outside our school, you should consider other departments' probability/statistics offerings, which we count as follows:
+If you are a major or minor outside our school, you should consider other departments' probability/statistics offerings, which we count as follows:
 * Students studying Math may be required to take Math 3200, which we count.
-* If you are considering a program in the [Olin Business School](https://olin.wustl.edu/EN-US/Pages/default.aspx), most of those require QBA 120 and QBA 121.
-If you take both of those courses, then Our department considers your probability/statistics requirement satsified.
+* If you are considering a program in the [Olin Business School](https://olin.wustl.edu/EN-US/Pages/default.aspx) you are probably required to take [QBA 120](https://courses.wustl.edu/CourseInfo.aspx?sch=B&dept=B59&crs=120) and [QBA 121](https://courses.wustl.edu/CourseInfo.aspx?sch=B&dept=B59&crs=121).
+If **both** are taken, they will satisfy our department's requirements.
-* If you are considering a major or minor in Psychology, you may be taking Pysch 300, which we count.

->  In cases where the course you take is outside our school, look elsewhere in this FAQ for *double counting* to learn how that is handled.
+>  In cases where the course you take is outside our school, look elsewhere in this FAQ for *[double counting](https://wustlcse.github.io/FAQ/#double_counting)* to learn how that is handled.
->

- Another important consideration is to think about the courses you want to take in computer science.
-Which topics do those courses require and which probability/statisics courses cover those topics?
-Here is a table to help you make an informed decision:

->  TBD
->